grislyeye/grislyeye.com/content/blog/on-remembrance-of-the-daleks/on-remembrance-of-the-daleks.md

 ---
 I don't really understand why they didn't do this before but the BBC have put the entire 50 year [*Doctor Who* back catalogue](https://www.bbc.co.uk/iplayer/episodes/p0ggwr8l/doctor-who-19631996) on *iPlayer* (UK only).
 Feels like we (the British public, that is) already paid for it and should have been able to watch it whenever we want but, whatever, I took the bait and looked up some of my favourite episodes.

 [_Remembrance of the Daleks_](https://www.bbc.co.uk/iplayer/episode/p00v91lj/doctor-who-19631996-season-25-remembrance-of-the-daleks-part-1) was the three episode capstone of the 7th Doctor's stint.
 Everyone has their Doctor and mine was, for all his faults, Sylvester McCoy.
-He probably isn't well liked in fan circles, what with the show being cancelled under his watch, but I'll always have a fondness for his soft brogue and mischievous smile.
+He's probably not well liked in fan circles, what with the show being cancelled under his watch, but I'll always have a fondness for his soft brogue and mischievous smile.

 And, it goes without saying, each generation of the Doctor gets at least one Dalek chapter, and _Remembrance_ hits hard for a number of reasons I'll outline below.